bugmark/exchange/README.md

 # BugMark README

-BugMark - A Blockchain Market for Software Vulnerabilities and Issues
+BugMark - A Market for Software Issues and Information

 This readme covers the config and install of the bugmark software components.